NVIDIA/MinkowskiEngine/docs/demo/sparse_tensor_reconstruction.rst

 Running the Example
 -------------------

-To train a network, go to the Minkowski Engine root directory, and type
+To train a network, go to the Minkowski Engine root directory, and type:

 .. code-block::